FRC1076/RobotKitLib/README.md

 Note for Windows users - In order to deploy code, you will need to install a bash terminal such as Git Bash (https://git-scm.com/downloads, make sure to select download for Windows) and run the file from there.

+Setup:

-To setup this project, cloen the repo both on your local machine and the robot's raspberry pi.
+Clone the repo both on your local machine and the robot's raspberry pi.
+Install requirements.txt with pip on both your local machine and on the robot On the raspberry pi, enable SSH and GPIO

 Usage: